Bushbaby02A/avado-docs/content/packages/rocketpool.md

 {{< figure src="fee_recipient_address.png" >}}

-Click the **Correct the fee recipient address** button to correct the fee recipient address.
+Click on the **Correct the fee recipient address** button to correct the fee recipient address.

 For Teku, you can edit the fee recipient address on the settings if plan to only run minipool validators.
 If you mixed solo staking nodes and rocket pool nodes, you can set the fee recipient address per validator in the validator list.